 - 6 cups broth (chicken or vegetable)

-- 1 handful cilantro, stems and leaves
+- 1 cup cilantro, stems and leaves

 - 2 (15-ounce) cans white hominy, drained and rinsed